plblum/jivs/docs/Learning_Jivs/Initializing_the_Client_Form.md

 - **Getting values already embedded in HTML.** Read the Text Values placed into controls by the server and supply them to Jivs through `setTextValue()`.
 - **Getting values from existing application initialization code.** Extend code that already distributes initial values so it supplies the same values to Jivs.

-The examples assume that the application has configured its Rules.
+The examples assume that the application has configured its ValueHost Rules.
 Each approach begins by creating the `ValueHostsManager` with the familiar pattern:

 ```ts
 const services = createJivsServices('en-US');